Information Rate-Harvested Power Tradeoff in THz SWIPT Systems Employing Resonant Tunnelling Diode-based EH Circuits: Numerical Results

 \subsection{RX Circuit Simulations and EH Model Fitting}

 First, we tune the parameters of the proposed general EH model $\psi(\cdot)$ to match the circuit simulation results.
-To this end, we model the RTD-based EH circuit shown in Fig.~\ref{Fig:SystemModel} with circuit parameters $C = \SI{100}{\pico\farad}$ and $R_\text{L} = \SI{1}{\kilo\ohm}$ \cite{Morsi2019} using the harmonic balance Keysight ADS \cite{ADS2017} circuit simulations, as shown in Fig.~\ref{Fig:ADSModel}.
+To this end, we model the RTD-based EH circuit shown in Fig.~\ref{Fig:SystemModel} with circuit parameters $C = \SI{100}{\pico\farad}$ and $R_\text{L} = \SI{1}{\kilo\ohm}$ \cite{Morsi2019} using harmonic balance Keysight ADS \cite{ADS2017} circuit simulations, as shown in Fig.~\ref{Fig:ADSModel}.
 In particular, we assume an antenna impedance of $\SI{50}{\ohm}$, and for each considered input power $\rho$, we design the matching circuit to achieve near-perfect impedance matching between the antenna and the rectifier of the EH circuit, see Fig.~\ref{Fig:ADSModel} \cite{Morsi2019, Shanin2020}.
-To investigate the impact of the breakdown voltage and leakage current of the RTD on the performance of THz SWIPT systems, in our simulations, we consider not only the Keysight ADS \cite{ADS2017} design of the triple-barrier RTD proposed in \cite{Clochiatti2020}, but also two improved RTD designs.
-In particular, we adopt RTD designs with lower reverse leakage current $I_\text{rev}$ and higher breakdown voltage $U_\text{br}$ compared to the design in \cite{Clochiatti2020}, respectively, whose I-V characteristics are shown in Fig.~\ref{Fig:IV_Curve}.
-For all considered RTDs, the proposed EH model $\psi(\cdot)$ tuned to match the circuit simulation results and obtained by Keysight ADS is shown in Fig.~\ref{Fig:MatchedEhModel} and the corresponding model parameters are summarized in Table~\ref{Table_EhModel}.
+To investigate the impact of the breakdown voltage and leakage current of the RTD on the performance of THz SWIPT systems, in our simulations, we consider not only the Keysight ADS \cite{ADS2017} design of the triple-barrier RTD proposed in \cite{Clochiatti2022}, but also two improved RTD designs.
+In particular, we adopt RTD designs\footnote{The developed Keysight ADS RTD designs and EH models can be downloaded from https://gitlab.com/NikitaShaninFAU/rtd-designs-for-thz-eh.} with lower reverse leakage current $I_\text{rev}$ and higher breakdown voltage $U_\text{br}$ compared to the design in \cite{Clochiatti2022}, respectively, whose I-V characteristics are shown in Fig.~\ref{Fig:IV_Curve}.

+{In Fig.~\ref{Fig:MatchedEhModel}, for all considered RTDs, we show the proposed EH model $\psi(\cdot)$ tuned to match the circuit simulation results, which are obtained using the Keysight ADS circuit simulation tool \cite{ADS2017}.
+The respective model parameters are summarized in Table~\ref{Table_EhModel}.
+Furthermore, in Fig.~\ref{Fig:MatchedEhModel}, we depict the linear EH model in \cite{Zhang2013} referred to as Baseline EH Model 1.
+For this model, the EH conversion efficiency is set to match the ADS circuit simulation results for the RTD design in \cite{Clochiatti2022} assuming $\rho = \rho_\text{max}$, i.e., Baseline EH Model 1 passes through the points $(0, \psi(0))$ and $(\rho_\text{max}, \psi(\rho_\text{max}))$.
+Finally, to reveal the importance of an accurate modelling of RTD-based EH circuits in the THz band, we also show the non-linear circuit-based EH model that was proposed in \cite{Morsi2019} to model the non-linear behavior of EH circuits based on Schottky diodes in the GHz band.
+We refer to this circuit-based EH model as Baseline EH Model 2 in Fig.~\ref{Fig:MatchedEhModel}.}